ultcyber/pdf_word_count/README.md

 python pdf_parser.py . -sverbose
 ```

-Will walk the current working directory and ask for user input (yes/no) before parsing a file
+Will walk the current working directory and ask for user input (yes/no) before parsing a file.

 ## Author